shubham-iitb/Musical-Box/README.md

 We have done following tasks :

-	Created Room and added table
+	Created Room and added table, door, window, lamp, a light Added extra furnitures - wardrobe, photoframe, stool, chair Placed the music box on table and other furnitures appropriately Textured all the furnitures
+	Added Controls to move Camera

 References :